arbor-sim/arbor/doc/python/interconnectivity.rst

 .. class:: spike_detector

     A spike detector, generates a spike when voltage crosses a threshold.
-Can be used as source endpoint for an :ref:`arbor.connection`.
+Can be used as source endpoint for an :class:`arbor.connection`.

     .. attribute:: threshold